Arjun-08/Developing-an-Ensemble-Model-for-Detecting-Infant-Cries-Screams-and-Normal-Utterances/README.md

 testing.
 • Validation: The validation set was used to tune hyperparameters and assess model generalization before final evaluation.
-• Testing: The test set, containing unseen data, was used to evaluate realworld performance.
+• Testing: The test set, containing unseen data, was used to evaluate real- world performance.
-• Data Augmentation: Various augmentation techniques, such as noise addition and pitch shifting, were applied to increase model robustness.
+• Data Augmentation: Various augmentation techniques, such as noise ad- dition and pitch shifting, were applied to increase model robustness.
-• Cross-Validation: Employed to ensure the model generalizes well to different subsets of the dataset.
+• Cross-Validation: Employed to ensure the model generalizes well to dif- ferent subsets of the dataset.
 5.2 Testing and Validation
 Model performance was evaluated using accuracy, precision, recall, and F1-score.
 6 Loss Function Justification
-We selected the sparse categorical cross-entropy loss function due to its suitability for multi-class classification problems.
+We selected the sparse categorical cross-entropy loss function due to its suit- ability for multi-class classification problems.
 Given that our dataset consists of three distinct classes (‘crying’, ‘screaming’, and ‘normal utterances’), this loss function is effective in handling categorical labels.
 The choice of sparse categorical cross-entropy is justified as follows:
 2
 • Handles Multi-Class Classification Efficiently: Since we have more than two classes, binary cross-entropy would not be appropriate.
-Sparse categorical cross-entropy is specifically designed for multi-class problems.
+Sparse cate- gorical cross-entropy is specifically designed for multi-class problems.
 • Computationally Efficient: This loss function is optimized for handling integer labels without requiring one-hot encoding, reducing computational overhead.
 • Balances Experimental and Control Groups: Our dataset contains varied samples from different sources.
-Sparse categorical cross-entropy ensures that all class labels contribute to the training process appropriately, preventing class imbalance from skewing the results.
+Sparse categorical cross-entropy ensures that all class labels contribute to the training process appropriately, pre- venting class imbalance from skewing the results.
-• Alignment with Model Architectures: Both YAMNet and Wav2Vec2 output probability distributions over multiple categories, making categorical cross-entropy a natural fit.
+• Alignment with Model Architectures: Both YAMNet and Wav2Vec2 out- put probability distributions over multiple categories, making categorical cross-entropy a natural fit.
 7 Performance Metrics
 We evaluated the models using: